Table of Contents

 How People Describe This Pain Pattern

 When this headache is very active, people wave their hands around their heads and say that they have a headache all over.
 Sometimes, when I ask, the details tell me that it is not all over.
 Instead, they are overwhelmed and it feels more like a band around the side of the head.
 But, when it is particularly intense, people refer to this as a migraine.
 If they can’t get specific, I ask them how it started or when it is the worst.

-When this headache is less active, people will talk about a band of tension around their heads.
-When it is on one side, they will explain the tension around the ear and later talk about how it extends to the eye or back of the head.
+Sometimes, when this headache is less intense, people trace a band of tension around their heads.
+When it is on one side, they will explain the tension over their ear and later talk about how it extends to the eye or back of the head.
 People seldom connect it to the spot at the base of their heads.

 How You Activate and Intensify This Pain Pattern